 Detailed schedule information, learning objectives, pre-readings, assignments, etc. are found in residents' "My Calendar" in one45.
 This is the OFFICIAL version of the schedule and residents should prepare accordingly.
 Discrepancies or scheduling questions should be directed to the Program Coordinator.

 Sessions will start exactly on time.
 No accommodations will be made for residents arriving late to sessions.
-Getting to the sessions will require PLANNING to ensure you arrive on time (i.e., travel time, parking, room location, etc.)

 ATTENDANCE POLICY